orion-research/coach/Tutorial_decision_process.md

 the template.)

-The only method that is required in a DecisionProcessService subclass is process_menu, and you can create a temporary dummy for that by changing
+The only method that is required in a DecisionProcessService subclass is process_menu, and in the code above, a temporary dummy for that has been added.

 It can be convenient to be able to run your service as a stand alone program.
 If you want to be able to do that, add the following line at the bottom of your file: